monkeyphp/open-weather-map/README.md

     );
     $openWeatherMap = new OpenWeatherMap\OpenWeatherMap($options);

-Now all subsequent queries will automatically include the supplied 'apiKey', 'mode' and 'query' value.
+Now all subsequent queries will automatically include the supplied __apiKey__, __mode__ and __query__ value.

     $current = $openWeatherMap->weather();

-These _default_ values, however, can be overridden in subsequent queries.

-    $options = array (
-        'defaults' => array (
-            'apikey' => _YOURAPIKEY_,
-            'mode'   => 'xml',
-            'query'  => 'London,UK'
-        )
-    );
-    $openWeatherMap = new OpenWeatherMap\OpenWeatherMap($options);

-All queries from now on will, be default use the supplied apiKey, mode and query.
-But we can pass in options when we perform our queries that will override those defaults.

-The following query will use the 'apiKey' supplied when the OpenWeatherMap was constructed, but will use the supplied 'query' and 'mode' values overriding the defaults.

-    $options = array(
-        'query' => 'Los Angeles,US',
-        'mode'  => 'json'
-    );
-    $current = $openWeatherMap->getWeather($options);

-The accepted values that can be supplied to the constructor in the _defaults_ key are

-- latitude
-- longitude
-- apiKey
-- query
-- count
-- mode
-- units
-- language
-- id
+---

+## ConnectorFactory and Connectors

+Internally, the OpenWeatherMap library uses a factory class to manage the plumbing for connecting to the OpenWeatherMap Api.

+The primary role of the ConnectorFactory is to create Connector classes that are then used to query each of the endpoints that the OpenWeatherMap Api exposes.

+Each of the Connector classes requires a Lock classes that manages throttling calls to the api.

+---

-### Locking
+## Locking

 The OpenWeatherMap utilises a simple locking mechanism to throttle requests to the http://openweathermap.org/ api.